St Paul United Methodist Church in Gainesville has a strong commitment to Missions - local, stateside, and foreign.

 - Family Promise - St. Paul teams with other churches in the area to provide short-term housing for families with children who otherwise would be homeless.

-A growing tradition in the Gainesville area is the monthly First Monday Café, a soup lunch event focusing on fellowship, evangelism and fund raising for our missions events.
+A growing tradition in the Gainesville area is the monthly First Monday Café, a soup lunch event, hosted in the Myrtle Mincey Fellowship Hall at St Paul, focusing on fellowship, evangelism and fundraising for our mission events.

 Mississippi: Biloxi and Ocean Springs for storm repair.

 Kentucky: RedBird Missionary Conference, Frakes , Kentucky: Room addition for a needy family.

 North Carolina: Storm repair in Swan Quarter, Hyde County, N.C.

 South Carolina: Repair storm damaged homes in North Charleston, S.C.

 International Missions: In recent years, a Mission Team has been working in Honduras to help remotely located families to build adequate sanitation facilities and improve housing construction.